Wednesday, 23 April 2025

 Of the remaining three, FC ITPL’s goal seems to be to help players for life in other countries, which is understandable because the team was formed by a group of players returning to Korea after studying abroad.
 FC Together claims to put team harmony above all else, while AS FC, Hampton EMC and Jungnang District FC have no information online.

-Just before I leave home, the skies darkened, and light snow starts dropping from the dark cloud cover.
-Accompanying the snow is a wind so strong it blows our balcony door, and blows plastic bags up and over 15-floor apartment buildings.
+Just before I leave home, the skies darken, and light snow starts dropping from the dark cloud cover.
+Accompanying the snow is a wind so strong it shakes our balcony door, and blows plastic bags up and over 15-floor apartment buildings.
 I'm having serious doubts about this trip, but as quickly as the ominous weather appeared, it disappeares, so I gathered my resolve to go watch football.

 Today’s matches will be held at a public field tucked between Hanyang University and a feeder stream to the Han River, just a short walk from the university subway station.
 I'm confident I'll find it easily because I attended the 2024 Homeless World Cup at Hanyang University.
 I have everything I need in a waterproof bag, and I’ll be early enough to find a hot lunch before the matches start.